yamalight/generator-powder/README.md

 `$ yo powder:vagrant`
 Generates a [vagrant](http://www.vagrantup.com/) environment for the project with all the requirements included.

+`$ yo powder:docker`
+Generates a [docker](https://www.docker.com/) environment for the project with all the requirements included.

 ## Learning Your Way Around